titoworlddev/disney-plus-skipper/README.md

 ---

-Thank you for using Disney+ Skipper!
+Thank you for using Disney+ AutoSkip!
 Enjoy your series and movies without interruptions.